 What inspires you to show up at work every day?

-Describe the skill sets that are essential to future business leader and innovators.
+Describe the future skill sets that are essential to future business leaders and innovators.